mnemoli/PetzA/Readme.md

 ## Building PetzA from sourcecode

 PetzA was originally developed way back in 2005 using Delphi 5 (wow, time flies!).
-I've upgraded the codebase so that it is now compatible with the 18-year newer [Embarcadero Delphi 10.2 (Tokyo) Community Edition](https://www.embarcadero.com/delphi-xe8-starter-edition).
+It is now upgraded to be compatible with Delphi 11 [Embarcadero Delphi 11 Community Edition](https://www.embarcadero.com/products/delphi/starter).

 Building the help manual requires Help'n'Doc 5 or newer: https://www.helpndoc.com/